-If you get payment or other commercial benefits for using your UAV, your flying is considered non-recreational.
+If you get payment or other commercial benefits for using your UAV, your flying is considered for work.

 To use a UAV for work or research, you usually must have a Special Flight Operations Certificate.
 This applies to all UAVs no matter how much they weigh.

-Extra rules apply if you are a foreign operator (if you are not Canadian and you fly in Canadian airspace).
+Extra rules apply if you're a foreign operator (you are not Canadian and you fly in Canadian airspace).
 You must have an approved certificate to fly a drone for work or research.